Alice Springs, Casuarina, Remote

 Subject to demand other locations and modes may become available throughout the year.

-To achieve the HLTSS00043 Telehealth Administration Skill Set a total of four (4) units of competency must be completed comprising four (4) core units as detailed in the packaging rules and listed below.
+To achieve a CERTIFICATE II IN RESOURCES AND INFRASTRUCTURE WORK PREPARATION a total of NINE (9) units of competency must be completed comprising THREE (3) Core and SIX (6) Elective units as detailed in the packaging rules and listed below.

-The total nominal hours for the sequence listed below is 175.
+The total Nominal Hours for the sequence listed below is 280.

 |Code||Module/Unit of Competency||

 |RIIWHS201D||Work safely and follow WHS policies and procedures||20|